-Celiac Disease Foundation drives diagnosis and treatment of celiac disease through advocacy, education, and advancing research to improve the quality of life for all people affected by gluten-related disorders.
+Celiac Disease Foundation drives diagnosis, treatment, and a cure for celiac disease through advocacy, education, and advancing research to improve the quality of life for all people affected by gluten-related disorders.

 We Are Here to Serve You

 Celiac Disease Foundation (CDF) is a non-profit, public benefit corporation established in 1990 by Elaine Monarch to support the celiac disease community by funding important advocacy, education, and research initiatives.
 Today, under the guidance of a National Board of Directors and an internationally renowned Medical Advisory Board, the Foundation has grown to include a nationwide network of volunteers, a Chapters and Support Groups program, and full-time staff in Los Angeles, California.
 CDF exists to advance the science and medicine of celiac disease, to create awareness of the disease by advocating on behalf of all who have the disease, and to support all people affected by celiac disease, their caregivers and their healthcare providers.
 By driving diagnosis, treatment and seeking a cure for celiac disease, CDF assures that all people with celiac disease and their future generations will live longer, healthier lives.

 We Have Made Tremendous Strides